pwyf/aid-transparency-tracker/iatidataquality/docs/donor_guide.md

 ### Providing your feedback:

 - Go to the 'Publication' section of the survey.
-- The information items we are looking for are listed.
-To see a definition for each information item, click on it.
+- The indicators we are looking for are listed.
+To see a definition for each indicator, click on it.
 - Review each of the responses provided.
 If you agree with our assessment for that question, move on to the next question.
 - If you disagree with our assessment or would like to provide additional information for any of the questions:
  1. Select your own response for the question.